 Where necessary, i.e. for most departments, each has then analysed its function into a number of specific activities that it performs.
-For instance, the Network Engineering department has identified activities which include developing and installing fixed national transmission network, provide network and external plant security, and undertake maintenance on access network.
+For instance, the Fixed Network Engineering department has identified activities which include developing and installing fixed national transmission network, providing network and external plant security, and undertaking maintenance on access network.
 Each department performs an analysis of the time spent on the activities that it undertakes.
 Most of this work is analysed within Gibtelecom's activity dictionary, which is used to input and report the majority of activities undertaken within the company.

-An exercise was undertaken with each of the heads of the operational cost centres identifying the activity breakdown within their cost centre.
+An exercise was undertaken to identify the activity breakdown within cost centres.
 The activity dictionary was used to ensure consistent activities across the business.
 Once appropriate activities had been selected by the cost centre head, the staff members recorded under the cost centre has been mapped to the relevant activity.